Magic square and half-hypermultiplets in F-theory: Abstract

 \section{Abstract}

 {In six-dimensional F-theory/heterotic string theory, half-hypermultiplets arise only when they correspond to particular quaternionic K\"ahler symmetric spaces, which are mostly associated with the Freudenthal-Tits magic square.
 Motivated by the intriguing singularity structure previously found in such F-theory models with a gauge group $SU(6)$, $SO(12)$ or $E_7$, we investigate, as the final magical example, an F-theory on an elliptic fibration over a Hirzebruch surface of the non-split $I_6$ type, in which the unbroken gauge symmetry is supposed to be $Sp(3)$.
-Rather unexpectedly, we find significant qualitative differences between the previous F-theory models associated with the magic square and the present case.
-In particular, we show that, if the non-split model really describes a consistent Calabi-Yau compactification, it is not compatible with the conventional understanding of local matter generation but requires an alternative mechanism for generation of necessary charged matter in some non-local way. }
+We find significant qualitative differences between the previous F-theory models associated with the magic square and the present case.
+We argue that the relevant half-hypermultiplets arise at the $E_6$ points, where half-hypermultiplets ${\bf 20}$ of $SU(6)$ would have appeared in the split model.
+We also consider the problem on the non-local matter generation near the $D_6$ point.
+After stating what the problem is, we explain why this is so by using the recent result that a split/non-split transition can be regarded as a conifold transition. }